Erika Ishii

-Erika Mari Ishii (born March 7, 1987) is an American voice actor and host.
+Erika Mari Ishii (ee-shee-EE; born March 7, 1987) is an American voice actor and host.
 They (Note: Ishii uses all personal pronouns.
-This article uses the singular they for consistency.) are best known as the voice of video game characters such as Valkyrie in Apex Legends (2019) and Atsu in Ghost of Yōtei (2025) as well as for their appearances in actual play web series including L.A. by Night and Dimension 20.
+This article uses the singular they for consistency.) are best known as the voice of video game characters such as Valkyrie in Apex Legends (2019) and Atsu in Ghost of Yōtei (2025), as well as for their appearances in actual play web series including L.A. by Night and Dimension 20.

 Career

 Ishii's work in acting started at a young age, with a guest appearance on Full House.

 Voice acting

 In an interview with Bungie, Ishii stated that playing The Last of Us (2013) inspired them to enter voice acting in video games.
-From the late 2010s, Ishii performed voice roles in numerous video games, and would contribute voice work to The Last of Us Part II in 2020.
+From the late 2010s, Ishii performed voice roles in numerous video games, including The Last of Us Part II in 2020.
 During their early career, Ishii was advised to conceal their sexuality and political views to avoid losing work.
 Later they became more open about their orientation and identity.
 Ishii indicated that doing so was a positive step, as it allowed them to be part of a community, and to take on relevant roles.
 "The industry is beginning to recognize the value of authenticity and inclusion.
 It makes for better art and it's what the majority of the world wants to see."
-Ishii spoke positively about their role as the mixed-Japanese lesbian character Valkyrie in Apex Legends, stating that "None of it was tokenism...
+Ishii spoke positively about their role as the mixed-Japanese lesbian character Valkyrie in Apex Legends, stating that "None of it was tokenism ...
 She's one of the most real characters I've ever had the honour of portraying."

 Ishii was a narrator for the audiobook Walk Among Us (2020), "an audio-first trio of horror novellas set in Vampire: The Masquerades World of Darkness".
 In September 2021, Ishii was a featured artist on the acoustic version of the song "Can You Feel My Love" by the music group Juniper Vale.

 In 2024, they were one of the voice actors for the lead character Rook in Dragon Age: The Veilguard.
 Ishii won "Best LGBTQ+ Voice Actor of the Year" at the 2025 Gayming Awards; additionally, Rook won "Best LGBTQ+ Character".
 In 2025, they were the lead character Atsu in Ghost of Yōtei, the sequel to Ghost of Tsushima.